App Volumes architecture

 The following section will give you an understanding of the communication pattern between the App Volumes Manager and App Volumes Agent, as well as understand Machine Managers and the configuration options within App Volumes Manager to tie into a Machine Manager type depending on the virtual desktop infrastructure deployed.

-Understand machine manager types
+Machine manager types

 Machine manager types: